sonny-chase-nick-classification-project/telco_classification/README.md

 - Senior Citizens
 - Utilize Premium offerings

+The initial Prediction CSV is in this repo, the code outlined in the notebook will produce the CSV as well.

 Moving forward we should focus our CRM and marketing efforts on transitioning customers away from month-to-month contracts, strengthen our relationships with our Senior citizen customers, and further utilize our premium services to retain customers.